 This classic Cadbury Egg Easter Cookies Recipe makes soft and chewy cookies loaded with Cadbury Mini Eggs.
 These are great for celebrating Spring and Easter and are so delicious.
 The combination of soft and chewy cookie dough with chunks of rich and creamy Cadbury Egg chocolate creates a perfect balance of flavors and textures.

-This recipe was inspired by my Easy Halloween Cookies and 4th of July Cookies.
-It goes great in the springtime with our Tart Lemon Cookies and Key Lime Cookies.
+These go great in the springtime with our Tart Lemon Cookies and Key Lime Cookies.

 Jump to:

 Below is a list of ingredients needed for this recipe.
-Follow our tips on each ingredient for best results
+Follow our tips on each ingredient for the best results.

-- butter - softened.
+- Butter - softened.
 I used unsalted.
-To take these to the next level, they are AMAZING with Irish butter
+To take these to the next level, they are amazing with Irish butter

-- light brown sugar- usually I love a good dark brown sugar in my cookies, but to better accent the mini eggs, I recommend light.
+- Light brown sugar- usually, I love a good dark brown sugar in my cookies, but to better accent the mini eggs, I recommend light.
 While recipe testing, I found the richer flavor of the dark brown sugar took away from the mini eggs being the star of the show

 - Cadbury Mini Eggs- these are the star of this recipe!